 4. Hoaxes are great for publicity and have great value.
 Look at Orson Welles and The War of the Worlds.

 Orson Welles’ Mercury Theatre radio dramatisation of The War of the Worlds has been mentioned a few times in the last few days as one of the most famous hoaxes of all.
-Michael Gray uses the Welles’ play on his blog to illustrate how effective and valuable hoaxes can be.

-Orson Welles never planned the dramatisation as a hoax.
+Welles never planned the dramatisation as a hoax.
 He never intended for the audience to believe the radio broadcast was real and was horrified when he heard of the mass hysteria it caused.
 Welles used the news announcer format purely as a dramatic device for only the first half of the play, before switching to a traditional dramatic style that clearly revealed the fictional origins.
-Sadly, many listeners had already fled their homes by this point and were unaware how the play resolved.
+Sadly, many listeners had already fled their homes by this point and were unaware of how the play resolved.

 People armed themselves.
 Farm silos and water towers were shot at.
 Panic was widespread.
 Are these things to be considered valuable or lamentable?